-Annually, the Arizona Department of Housing submits a Consolidated Annual Performance and Evaluation Report (CAPER), which provides HUD with an update on progress towards meeting goals outlined in the Consolidated Plan and more specifically the Annual Action Plans.
-In the most recently available CAPER (FY 2008-2009), ADOH committed over \$240 million to affordable housing and community development efforts from its HUD allocations, State Housing Trust Funds, and Low-Income Housing Tax Credit programs.
-In its efforts to provide decent housing, sustainable living environments and expand economic opportunities, ADOH used CDGB, HOME, HOPWA, and State Housing Trust Funds to invest in activities that helped to retain affordable housing stock, increased the availability of permanent housing that is affordable to low and moderate income individuals and provided supportive housing that includes structural features and services for persons with special needs.
+Annually the Arizona Department of Housing submits a Consolidated Annual Performance and Evaluation Report (CAPER), which provides HUD with an update on progress towards meeting goals outlined in the Consolidated Plan and more specifically the Annual Action Plans.
+In the most recently available CAPER (FY 2009), ADOH committed over \$61,017,083 million to affordable housing and community development efforts from its HUD allocations, State Housing Trust Funds, and Low-Income Housing Tax Credit programs.
+In its efforts to provide decent housing, sustainable living environments and expand economic opportunities, ADOH used CDBG, HOME, HOPWA, and State Housing Trust Funds to invest in activities that helped to retain affordable housing stock, increased the availability of permanent housing that is affordable to low and moderate income individuals and provided supportive housing that includes structural features and services for persons with special needs.
 ADOH invested in activities that increase the availability of foreclosure counseling to all Arizonans while providing education on fair housing in compliance with the Fair Housing Act.
-It also provided technical assistance and support to encourage planning that incorporates economic development and smart growth initiatives.
+It also provided technical assistance and support to encourage planning for the long term affordability, sustainability and revitalization of communities in the rural areas of the state.

-Over the 2008-2009 fiscal year, ADOH met its planning goals toward providing and maintaining decent affordable housing and sustainable living environments.
-ADOH spent tens of millions of dollars toward creating sustainable homeownership through its Homes for Arizonans (down payment and closing cost assistance) program, leveraging American Dream Down payment Initiative (ADDI) and HOME funds in combination with the State's Housing Trust Fund and Neighborhood Stabilization Program (NSP) program.
+Over the 2010 fiscal year, ADOH met its planning goals toward providing and maintaining decent affordable housing and sustainable living environments.
+ADOH spent tens of millions of dollars toward creating sustainable homeownership and affordable rental units through its Neighborhood Stabilization Program (NSP) program.
 Furthermore, the Arizona Housing Finance Authority (AzHFA) utilized Mortgage Revenue Bonds and Mortgage Credit Certificates providing low-interest mortgage financing to stimulate and encourage homeownership in rural markets.